Lihle830/Dealership-Sales-Analysis/README.md

 - Provide actionable insights for pricing strategies, inventory forecasting, and marketing decisions.

-### Tools & Technologies

-PowerBI – for creating dynamic visual dashboards and reporting.

-Snowflake / SQL – for data cleaning, transformation,and aggregation.

-Excel – for pivot analysis, data summaries, and early-stage validation.

-GitHub – for version control and sharing project scripts and documentation.

-Miro – for planning, brainstorming, and workflow design.

 ### Key Insights & Analyses

 Top Makes and Models by Revenue – Identify which brands and models generate the highest total sales revenue.